Yellowstone in compromise plan over park snowmobile traffic

 It would also allow 60 snow coaches, each of which could carry groups of about a dozen visitors on sightseeing trips throughout the park.

-Autos are only allowed on a limited section of ploughed roads in the park during winter, while over-snow vehicles must stay on snow-covered roads.
+Autos are only allowed on a limited section of plowed roads in the park during winter, while over-snow vehicles must stay on snow-covered roads.
 Commercial guides are required, and travel is highly regulated.

 SUPPORT FROM CONSERVATION GROUPS